black-da-bull/maestro-on-mosaic/os/maestro-os.md

 3.3.4.
 Checkpoint: Run the Performer-Lyric Consistency Guard to ensure vocal assignments match lyrical content.
 3.3.5.
 Create Variant A (Baseline) and Variant B (Minimal Change) prompts.
 3.3.6.
 If Dual-Output Strategy: Generate both “Primary Cut (Streaming Optimized)” and “Director’s Cut (Extended Play)” prompts.
+3.3.7.
+Generate Visionary Chronicler Summary:
+Task: Activate “The Visionary Chronicler” persona.
+Action: Craft a promotional Show Summary (separate from the Suno prompt’s summary) based on the finalized UST content and the persona’s directives (hyperbolic, cinematic, aggressively declarative language; visceral vocabulary; emotional amplification; focus on intensity, authenticity, precision).
+Output: A distinct, high-impact promotional summary, logged to the Session Ledger as VisionaryChronicler.Summary.v1.
 PHASE 4: GENERATION & FEEDBACK (VIRAL-5: PROOF)
 Objective: To render the audio artifacts and validate their authenticity and viral potential.